The CAN architecture layers a link layer protocol on the CAN physical layer. This is responsible for transmission of CAN frames.

 A "Data Frame" is generated by a CAN node when a node wishes to transmit data.
 Each frame carry up to 8 data bytes.
 The small size results in a low latency between transmission request and start of transmission.

 Access to the bus access is handled via the Carrier Sense Multiple Access/Collision Detection with Non-Destructive Arbitration, which allows any node to start transmission of a message after an Intermission.
 It requires any sending node to monitor the bus to see if the transmission is successful.
 Each message starts with the message ID.
-The use of the CAN_H and CAN_L signals result in two bus states, called "dominant" (the two lines driven in opposite directions) and "recessive" (both lines floating to the same level).
-Note the first bit where a 0 (driven bus) is forced onto a 1 (floating bus) signal.
+Note the first bit where a 0 (driven bus) is forced onto a 1 (floating bus) signal, recessive bit.
 This indicates the place where arbitration takes place.
-A bit with a 0 level always wins.
+A dominant bit with a 0 level always wins.
 This means that during the transmission of the message ID the lowest numbered message always wins, other nodes stop sending and retransmit later.
-A Cyclic Redundancy Field (CRC-15) field follows the frame data.
-CAN provides sophisticated error-detection and error handling mechanisms such as CRC check, and high immunity against electromagnetic interference.
-Erroneous messages are automatically retransmitted.